switchcollab/Switch-Bots-Python-Library/docs/docs/fundamentals/handlers.md

 # Handlers

-Handlers are the way that PySwitch interacts with the outside world.
+Handlers are the way that SwiBots interacts with the outside world.
 Handlers are functions that are called when an event is triggered.
 Handlers are registered with the calling `add_hanlder` funciton of app or using [`decorators`](./decorators).

 ## Handler functions